-It might seem a little unusual for the boss of a health and social care PR agency to encourage people not to do PR – but I am, well, sort of.
+It might seem a little unusual for the director of a health and social care PR agency to encourage people not to do PR – but I am, well, sort of.

 ‘Doing’ PR (public relations) without ‘being’ your PR can be a dangerous game in the social care sector.